Create a Website Account - Manage notification subscriptions, save form progress and more.

-Before conducting a Major TIA or a Comprehensive Plan Amendment TIA, a methodology statement shall be prepared by the applicant, the applicant's representative, or the applicant's engineer/consultant and submitted for review and approval by the County.
+Before conducting a Major TIA, a methodology statement shall be prepared by the applicant, the applicant's representative, or the applicant's engineer/consultant and submitted for review and approval by the County.
 Before conducting a Minor TIA, the applicant, the applicant's representative, or the applicant's engineer/consultant shall seek confirmation from County staff on the need for a methodology statement.
 The purpose of the methodology statement is to establish agreed-upon methodologies and assumptions before the start of the TIA.
 A methodology statement shall be prepared using the guidelines provided in the following paragraphs.
 The methodology statement will be first reviewed by County staff, if necessary, through a methodology meeting with the applicant and or the applicant's consultant.
 The applicant's consultant will then revise the statement based upon agreed-upon methodologies.
 The applicant shall ensure the consultant does not prepare a TIA without a methodology statement approved by the appropriate County representative.

 Applicants can submit an exemption due to a development generating less than 50 average daily trips, as per the Trip Generation Manual, latest edition, as published by the Institute of Transportation Engineers (ITE).